When is the best time to instruct a solicitor or conveyancer during the process of buying or selling your house?

 At Cartridges Law we love being able to work with clients to reach a good conclusion and help them to move where they want to be.
 We love saying to people ‘you’ve exchanged’.
 Buying a house and moving can be one of the most stressful things you do in your life and it is a real privilege to be able to help people and make it as straightforward and easy as possible.

 Here are Cartridges Law’s top tips to help you make that choice.

 - Keep it local – there’s a lot to be said for knowing that the person on the end of the phone understands the local issues and factors that may have an influence on your move.
 If you choose online conveyancing, which may be cheaper, you’ll only be able to deal with them by email or phone and you might not speak to the same person each time.

 - Keep it personal – if you choose a local conveyancer you can get to know the person or team handling your sale or purchase.
 You don’t want to be treated like just another target on a spreadsheet by a faceless voice based in a distant call centre.

-- Qualifications count – ensure your conveyancer is qualified and experienced in this field of law.
+- Experience counts – ensure your conveyancer is experienced in this field of law.